 A native of Providence, Pat has a BA in English from Rhode Island College and worked for many years in advertising & marketing in both Providence and New York.
-She moved to Martha’s Vineyard eight years ago and became involved with volunteering for non-profits on the island.
+She moved to Martha’s Vineyard nine years ago and became involved with volunteering for non-profits on the island.
 She lives in Chilmark with her husband, three boys and two dogs.
 She can be contacted at firstname.lastname@example.org

 A native of Kolda, Omar has worked for many NGOs in community health, education and agriculture, including USAID and Go Doc Go partner, Le Korsa.
 He is fluent in six languages including many dialects in Senegal, and passionate about improving women’s healthcare in his country.
 He lives in Kolda with his wife and three children.

 ROGER WALTZMAN, MD, President